Who will own my data once I submit it?

 Who will my information be shared with?

 We may be required by law to share personal data relating to individuals/families and children to other Government departments and our authorised partner agencies organisations.

-Wherever possible we will discuss with you the reasons for sharing information and ask for your informed and explicit consent.
+Wherever possible we will discuss with you the reasons for sharing information and where relevant ask for your informed and explicit consent.
 However, in some circumstances, the law and our policies allow us to share information without your consent (for example when we feel that you or others are at risk of harm).
-When sharing information we do so in line with data protection legislation and agreed information sharing protocols.
+When sharing information, we do so in line with data protection legislation and agreed information sharing protocols.

 Here is a list of some of the organisations that we may be required to share your information with:

-- Service areas within the Local Authority
+- Other service areas within the Local Authority

 - Local Government and Social Care Ombudsman

-- When in court proceedings, information will be shared with parties to proceedings; The child’s parents and anyone else who holds Parental Responsibility for the child will be a ”party to proceedings”.
+- When in court proceedings, information will be shared with parties to proceedings; The child’s parents and anyone else who holds Parental Responsibility for the child will be a” party to proceedings”.
 In some circumstances other individuals may request to be made a “party to proceedings” which the court will have agreed on if they feel this is in the best interest of the proceedings.

 Do I have to provide this information and what will happen if I don’t?

-- Information enables us to plan and support children and families further
+- Information enables us to plan and support children and families further.

-- If you are a family member who does not hold parental responsibility and do not consent to your information being shared within court proceedings and shared with parties to proceedings you will be given the opportunity to withdraw from the assessment process.
+- If you are a family member who does not hold parental responsibility and do not consent to your information being shared within court proceedings and shared with parties to proceedings, you will be given the opportunity to withdraw from the assessment process.